solleo/matlabnohup/README.md

 # matlabnohup
-A script to run MATLAB script via nohup ("no hangups")
+A script to run a MATLAB script via a BASH command `nohup` ("no hangups")

-This allows you run things on a server of a VM (e.g., via ssh) and let it keep running after you disconnect.
+This allows you run things on a server of a VM (e.g., via ssh) and let it keep running after you disconnect (i.e., you don't have to sit in front of your laptop and wait hours until the process is done when you don't have a job manager on your remote computer; just let it run overnight and check the results next morning).

 ## USAGE
 When you have a script "myScript.m" in a directory in MATLAB's path: